scottmatheina/bosnet.github.io/_posts/2018-09-19-introduction-ISAAC-consensus-Betterment.md

 ### **1. Improve Hard-fork resist & decentralization**

 The blockchain projects, which use POW and emphasize liveness, are Bitcoin and Ethereum.
-These projects are huge supported by the community.Nonetheless Bitcoin and Ethereum could not avoid Hardforking.
+These projects have huge support from the community, but nonetheless Bitcoin and Ethereum could not avoid Hardforking.

 Under the principle that BOScoin network maintains safety, each node that participates in the network can prevent a hard fork and raise the decentralization factor through an algorithm that ensure each node is fairly elected to Proposer.

 Let's compare it to existing cryptocurrency projects.
-For example, EOS is a DPOS algorithm, so it has hard fork resistance, but it is relatively insufficient for consensus participated as independent node.Stellar has successfully implemented decentralization and hard fork resistance through SCP, but it is difficult for new nodes to participate in the consensus due to the node network topology.
+For example, EOS is a DPOS algorithm, so it has hard fork resistance, but it is relatively insufficient for consensus participated as independent node.
+Stellar has successfully implemented decentralization and hard fork resistance through SCP, but it is difficult for new nodes to participate in the consensus due to the node network topology.

 The BOScoin development team expects that the Proposer algorithm implemented in ISAAC will allow nodes to participate in fair settlement based on round number and block height.

-### **2. Improve Expanding open-souce developer's eco system & Concurrency performance**
+### **2. Improve expanding open-source developer's ecosystem & concurrency performance**

 Cryptocurrency projects have used many different languages for their implementation depending on the specification and background of the project.
 The performance of the blockchain is also important, but the public blockchain should also focus on creating the developer ecosystem.